 The result is as you might expect for a standard Telerik UI for WinForms application.

 This was a short intro to combining Python desktop GUI and the Telerik UI for WinForms suite.
 Please don’t hesitate to share your experience with integrating Telerik UI for WinForms in your Python projects.

 Feel more than welcome to drop us a line in the comments section bellow on how it went with our components or submit your feedback directly to our Feedback Portal.
 You can download the latest version of Telerik UI for WinForms from your account today, or if you're new to the suite, start a free 30 day trial today:

-Dimitar Ivanov is a quality assurance engineer in Telerik UI for WinForm team.
+Dimitar Ivanov is a Product Marketing Specialist for Telerik desktop and mobile products.
 He joined the company at the beginning of 2018.
-Apart from his job, Dimitar likes playing video games or board games with his friends but most of all - drinking ice cold beer.
+Apart from his job, Dimitar loves motorcycles, video games and spending time with his friends.

 Subscribe to be the first to get our expert-written articles and tutorials for developers!